AntonioTorres23/OpenGL_Notes/Advanced Data.md

 glCopyBufferSubData(GL_COPY_READ_BUFFER, GL_COPY_WRITE_BUFFER, 0, 0, 8 * sizeof(float));
 ```

-With some extra knowledge about
+With some extra knowledge about how to manipulate buffers, we can already use them in more interesting ways.
+The further you get in OpenGL, the more useful these buffer methods start to become.